pawngrubber/template/README.md

-This repository is a template for future repositories.
-Features:
+This is a template repository to build on top of:
-- Can be packaged with `pip`
+- Can be packaged with `poetry`
 - Working `pytest` tests in `tests` directory
-- Install with `requirements/prod.txt` and `requirements/dev.txt`
 - Environment installed inside a Docker Container
 - `README.md` file with repeatable instructions
 - Style checks using `flake8`, `mypy`, and `black` bundled into a single `pre-commit` action
-- GitHub Actions automates style and unit tests across matrixed Python versions
-- Uses Python 3.10 because stable [TensorFlow](https://www.tensorflow.org/install/pip) doesn't yet support Python 3.11
+- Uses Python 3.12

 ## Develop without Docker
 1. Create a new Python virtual environment, make sure the version matches the Dockerfile